North Carolina Community Foundation

 Beth Boney Jenkins, Vice President of Development

-Beth leads the development team in fundraising, including estate and planned-giving services, with particular focus on the NCCF’s 60 affiliate foundations serving 67 counties across the state.
+Beth leads the development team in charitable fund establishment and growth, including estate and planned-giving services, with particular focus on the NCCF’s 60 affiliate foundations serving 67 counties across the state.
 Beth has a bachelor’s degree from Agnes Scott College and a master’s degree in public administration from North Carolina State University.
 She currently serves on the board of the North Carolina Planned Giving Council.